 Ans: Blind SQL Injection is a type of SQL injection where an attacker asks true and false questions to the database.
-Based on error messages, attacker craft more specific questions to the database to extract more information.
-This is little difficult to exploit, but not impossible.
+Based on error messages, attackers craft more specific questions to the database to extract more information.
+This is a little difficult to exploit but not impossible.

 Q6.
 How do we prevent SQL Injection in our applications?

 Ans: Here are some options to prevent SQL injection:

 - Use prepared statements to write database queries.

 - Sometimes the use of stored procedures also helps in mitigating SQL injection.

 - Provide less privilege to the database account.
 Don't grant rights related to creating and delete to application accounts.
 Avoid running DBMS as root or system.

 Q7.
 I'm using stored procedures for authentication, am I vulnerable?

 Ans: The use of stored procedures is one way to secure web applications from SQL injection attacks.
 By using a stored procedure, the user input is no longer used to build the query dynamically.
 But still, one way left for SQL injection attack is if the stored procedure took input and used the same input to build a query without validating it.
 However, it is difficult in the practical scenario, but not impossible.